Structured Data Capture

 Item controlled

 This approach leverages the usageMode extension.
 This allows a Questionnaire designer to designate whether items should be visible when capturing data, when displaying a completed form, or both.
 With this approach, it is possible to have display items that govern data capture only appear when performing data capture, but not display when a user is reviewing a completed form.
-On the other hand, display items that explain how to interpret a completed form might only display when in 'review' mode.
+On the other hand, display items that explain how to interpret a completed form might only display when in 'display' mode.
 The same can be done with question items, or even whole sections.
 A score calculated based on a set of answers might not be displayed during user-entry to prevent influencing the user's choices, however it could be made available once the form is complete.
-Calculated answers migh allow determining a 'summary' of certain answers for more efficient rendering, while the fine-grained questions covered by the summary might be suppressed.
+Calculated answers might allow determining a 'summary' of certain answers for more efficient rendering, while the fine-grained questions covered by the summary might be suppressed.

 This approach provides more control over the appearance of items, and with calculated values, can produce relatively compact presentations which may even change the order of the elements or even display assertions dealing with un-answered questions.
 However, there are still limitations to the compactness of the view as information will still be presented as questions, answers, and display items 'in order'.
 If there is a desire for custom control of formatting, such as the use of tables or lists that does not rely on attempting to stitch together HTML tags using FHIRPath or CQL expressions, this mechanism may not be sufficiently powerful.
 Also, this approach means that additional items must be defined in the Questionnaire to handle the custom display.
 Any additional questions or groups will be included in the QuestionnaireResponse.
-This may not be dsirable if building off a 'standard' Questionnaire with the intention that the resulting QuestionnaireResponses will remain valid against the original base Questionnaire.
+This may not be desirable if building off a 'standard' Questionnaire with the intention that the resulting QuestionnaireResponses will remain valid against the original base Questionnaire.

 • Embedding complex rendering structures such as lists, tables, hyperlinks, etc.